osiz-blockchainapp/mica-hCoinSandbox/docs/introduction/howtorun.rst

 list all the active delegates with ``delegates?active``, then we sum all their ``stacking_balance`` and we simply divide by the size of a roll, 10kꜩ.
-At the time of writing, on Betanet the number of active rolls is ~30k so for each block we know that the chance that we get selected for baking is ``1/30k`` while for endorsing is 32 times that.
+At the time of writing, on Mainnet the number of active rolls is ~30k so for each block we know that the chance that we get selected for baking is ``1/30k`` while for endorsing is 32 times that.
 Given that every draw is with replacement, the distribution that